movestore/Template_Python_App/developer_README.md

 ### Include files to your App

-You can include files to your final app.
-E.g. a directory containing files of a _Shapefile_.
+You can include files to your final App, e.g. a directory containing files of a _Shapefile_.

 `./resources/local_app_files/provided-app-files/{file-set-identifier}`